middaycoffee/data-engineering-zoomcamp/module-6-batch/README.md

-# Module 6: Batch Processing with Apache Spark
+## Module 6: Batch Processing with Apache Spark

-This folder contains my work for Module 6 of the Data Engineering Zoomcamp 2026, covering batch processing with Apache Spark and PySpark.
+This folder contains my work for Module 6 of the Data Engineering Zoomcamp 2026, covering batch processing with PySpark.

-## Key Concepts
+### Key Concepts

 - Setting up a local Spark environment (JDK 17 + Hadoop on Windows)
 - Reading raw CSV data with explicit schemas using PySpark